Don't Poison More Prairie Dogs

 - by: Care2

-- target: Forest Service
+- recipient: Forest Service

 The Forest Service wants to make it easier to poison and kill prairie dogs on the American plains -- risking creatures like burrowing owls, hawks, swift fox and the critically endangered black-footed ferret.